kairoaraujo/PowerAdm/README.md

 - 411 Fiber Channel (Client: 11 / Virtual Client: 34)
 - 412 Fiber Channel (Client: 12 / Virtual Client: 34)

-With this example we can see how easy it is to identify within the VIO's virtual devices, searching for the partition ID.
+In this example we can easily identify which VIO serves the virtual devices, by only looking the partition ID.

 Sample: Identifying AIX1 on VIOs